 This is the most popular—and convenient—way to save.
 Set up an automatic direct deposit into a savings account.
 Commit to never use these savings for any purpose other than your down payment.

 If you save the money you would have spent vacationing, you can make significant contributions toward a down payment.

 Review your expenses and look for what you can reduce or eliminate.
 Put the money you would have spent on these items into your down payment savings account.

 High interest rates on credit cards can seriously limit your ability to save.
 Pay off your high interest rate credit cards.
 Start with your highest interest rate card; when you’ve paid the entire balance, close the card, and proceed to pay off the next.
 At a minimum, transfer your credit card balances to the card with the lowest interest rate.

 5. Borrow money from your parents

 Many parents or relatives help out when it’s time to buy a first home.
 Gifts can come from your family, spouse or a domestic partner.
 Just be sure to include the amount of the gift on your loan application.
+It’s funny how the best way to save for a house may be to just ask your parents!
 See: How To Get Your Parents To Pay For Everything As An Adult

 6. Borrow from your retirement plan